OUR WOODS WITH INTERESTING HISTORIES

 Throughout the past three decades, we have been privileged to reclaim and restore antique woods from all around the globe as part of our Woodworks portfolio.

 These woods also originate from a variety of historical periods, which are often typified by the British monarch who reigned during the time.
+Each of these monarchs had their own unique personality, just like our reclaimed and restored floors.

 Ancient Elm 1520